Special systems for remote sales and for certain domestic deliveries of goods and provision of services

 These regimes include:

-The Union's external regime, applicable to services provided by entrepreneurs or professionals not established in the Community to recipients not having the status of entrepreneurs or professionals acting as such.
+The non-EU system, applicable to services provided by business people or employers not established in the Community to recipients who are not business people or employers acting as such.

-The Union scheme, applicable to services supplied by entrepreneurs or professionals established in the Community, but not in the Member State of consumption, to recipients who are not entrepreneurs or professionals acting as such, to intra-Community distance sales of goods and to domestic supplies of goods carried out under the conditions provided for in Article 8a(b) of the VAT Act.
+The Union scheme, applicable to services supplied by entrepreneurs or professionals established in the Community, but not in the Member State of consumption, to recipients who are not entrepreneurs or professionals acting as such, to intra-Community distance sales of goods and to domestic supplies of goods carried out under the conditions laid down in Article 8a(b) of the Law on VAT.

 The import regime, applicable to distance sales of goods imported from third countries or territories, provided that their value does not exceed EUR 150.